-- Plan will reimburse certain lodging and transportation expenses when access to a covered service by an in-network provider requires member to travel more than 100 miles from member's place of residence.
+- Plan will reimburse certain lodging and transportation expenses when access to a covered service by an in-network provider requires member to travel more than 50 miles from member's place of residence.
 Travel must be within the member's state of residence.
-If no provider is available within the member's state of residence, travel must be to the nearest state in which the covered service is available and legally allowed. - Member will be required to complete a claim form which includes an attestation that no in-network provider is available within 100 miles of member's place of residence.
+If no provider is available within the member's state of residence, travel must be to the nearest state in which the covered service is available and legally allowed. - Member will be required to complete a claim form which includes an attestation that no in-network provider is available within 50 miles of member's place of residence.
 Forms may be filled out, copied and then signed in ink.
-All alterations must be initialed. - Receipts must be attached for all items. - Per instructions within the claim form send completed form(s) to Blue Cross and Blue Shield of Minnesota. - All expenses must be clearly and correctly described and represent money actually expended during the episode of care. - All expenses incurred must be broken out by day. - Members should retain a copy of the completed travel forms and receipts for their records. - If the member needs additional forms, make copies. - Lodging and transportation expenses are not eligible for reimbursement until deductible is met.
+All alterations must be initialed. - · Receipts must be attached for all items.

+- Per instructions within the claim form send completed form(s) to Blue Cross and Blue Shield of Minnesota.

+- All expenses must be clearly and correctly described and represent money actually expended during the episode of care.

+- · All expenses incurred must be broken out by day.

+- Members should retain a copy of the completed travel forms and receipts for their records.

+- If the member needs additional forms, make copies.

 - Lodging

 - Up to \$50 per day with eligible lodging expenses.

 - Transportation

 - Applies to the patient and one companion who are traveling on the same day(s) to and from member's place of residence.

-- If the patient is a covered dependent age 19 or under, the transportation expenses of two companions are eligible.
+- If the patient is a covered dependent age [19] or under, the transportation expenses of two companions are eligible.

-- Includes travel by plane, train or automobile.

-- The reimbursement rate for miles driven by car is the IRS medical mileage allowance in effect on the dates of travel.
+- Travel by automobile: To determine mileage reimbursement rate, the round-trip mileage between member's place of residence and the provider's office or facility will be calculated using an online mileage calculator multiplied by the IRS medical mileage allowance in effect on the dates of travel.

+- Purchased travel (e.g., plane, train, rental car): Reimbursement rate is the lesser of 1) the

+total amount spent for purchased travel (all modes of travel combined) or 2) the round-trip

-- Reimbursement is the lesser of 1) airfare purchased or 2) mileage between member's place of residence and the provider's office or facility per an online mileage calculator.
+mileage between member's place of residence and the provider's office or facility

+(calculated using an online mileage calculator) multiplied by the IRS medical mileage

+allowance in effect on the dates of travel multiplied by the number of travelers up to the

+number of eligible travelers.

 - Does not include reimbursement for certain expenses such as, but not limited to:

 - expenses not related to episode of care

 - travel outside of the United States

 - meals/incidentals

 - personal care items

 - alcohol

 - newspapers

 - household furnishings and other items

 - clothing

 - telephone calls

 - internet connections

 - laundry/dry cleaning

 - entertainment

 - animal/kennel fees